brainupdaters/drlm-docs/docs/source/Install.rst

 .. note::
-	DHCP & NFS not running because no config yet!!!
+	If DHCP or NFS not running is because there is no config yet! no worries they will be reloaded after first DRLM client will be added.

 CentOS 6, Red Hat 6